mangolang/compiler/README.rst

     gradle -p mango-jvm test run

-To run the Javascript version with Node, first do `npm install`.
+To run the Javascript version with Node (including tests), first do `npm install`.
 Then:

+    gradle -p mango-js run

+To show it in a web-browser (after tests), run

-    gradle -p mango-js build
+    gradle -p mango-js web

+then open `mango-js/build/web/home.html` in a browser.